Rameezayb/Rameezayb/README.md

 # Hi there, I'm Rameez 👋

-**Full-stack developer and AI enthusiast aspiring to become a data scientist, dedicated to leveraging technology for the welfare of everyday people and making life simpler for all.
+**Full-stack / AI developer aspiring to become a scientist researcher, dedicated to leveraging technology for the welfare of everyday people and making life simpler for all.
 Especially I wants to innovate Health Sector with AI.**

 ---